When analyzing large amounts of data in Excel, the best approach often is to retrieve top (10) values.

 First, we will have to check all of the possible rows where our sum amount appears.

-Those FALSE or TRUE results are multiplied by an index of row numbers generated by the ROW function, for FALSE results zeros will be returned, for TRUE results position in an index is returned.
+Those FALSE or TRUE results are multiplied by an index of row numbers generated by the ROW function; for FALSE results, zeros will be returned, and for TRUE results, positions in an index will be returned.

 In the final step, we are retrieving the invoice number located in the position specified by the LARGE function.